crosstheages/public-data/patch-notes.md

   - For the first 2000 Neo opened on an account that don't already have a presale pack opened, your CTA cap is increased by 500.
 - Airdrop
   - First batch of Prana bundles has been dropped to Golden and Golden Legacy Mint Pass owners.
 You will be able to redeem those NFTs to get the Prana only if there is an adequate Mint Pass (either Golden or Golden Legacy depending on the bundle) on your Game or Cold wallet.
-  - A 3rd Prana bundle have been dropped to Golden Legacy Mint Pass owners later.
+  - A 3rd Prana bundle has been dropped to Golden Legacy Mint Pass owners later.
   - Special Rare Cards and Mantris Shards drops will start on April 19th.
 - Duel
   - Added new visuals for the affixes dices!